Prxst1ge/Kele_Asg1/README.md

 ### 3. 🐛 Limitations and Known Bugs

+- In the deployed mobile build, scanning multiple copies of the same image marker may not always register correctly due to ARCore image tracking limitations.
+This issue does not occur in the Unity Editor using XR Simulation.
+- The application requires adequate lighting conditions for reliable image tracking.
+- The timer resets if the application is closed or the device is locked during gameplay.

 ## 📚 References and Citations (Both DDA and ITD)

 The following sources, assets, and documentation were utilized for the research, development, and artistic inspiration of the AR Pastry Chef application.

-**Source:** https://www.youtube.com/watch?v=A0nh0huo6ds&t=25s - Easter Egg Hunt AR game - Game reference **Source:** https://www.8thwall.com/prakria/treasurehunt - Prakria treasure hunt Ar game - Game referenc **Source:** https://sketchfab.com/3d-models/lemon-ab2625342f2c43fe8a383f8f9b4917ab - Lemon 3D model - Models used in game
+**Source:** https://www.youtube.com/watch?v=A0nh0huo6ds&t=25s - Easter Egg Hunt AR game - Game reference **Source:** https://www.8thwall.com/prakria/treasurehunt - Prakria treasure hunt Ar game - Game reference **Source:** https://sketchfab.com/3d-models/lemon-ab2625342f2c43fe8a383f8f9b4917ab - Lemon 3D model - Models used in game
 **Source:** https://sketchfab.com/3d-models/water-drinking-pool-85565ec5894e4fcc8e0f2fe363468b94 - Water 3D model - Models used in game
 **Source:** https://sketchfab.com/3d-models/flour-bag-26fee1793f60423392aac461d4ce4f79 - Flour 3D model - Models used in game